appatalks/ChatGPT-sh/README.md

-(Check out the screenshots!
-I documented how I got here lol)
+** Check out the screenshots!
+I documented how I got here using ChatGPT :D

 ## Introduction
 This is a bash script that makes an API call to the OpenAI API to generate text using the ChatGPT model.